flaviotruzzi/flaviotruzzi.github.io/_drafts/2016-03-14-getting-started-with-spark.markdown

 >
 {% endhighlight %}

-So we found a problem, that our tokenizer functions is actually adding empty strings to our result.
+We found a problem!
+Our tokenizer function is actually adding empty strings to our result.
 So we go back to our code and fix our functions:

 {% highlight scala %}
 def tokenize(text: RDD[String]): RDD[String] =